michaelgrosner/tribeca/README.md

 Simple commands like `npm start`, `npm stop` or `npm restart` (without any config file defined) will use the default config file `etc/tribeca.json`.

-To run alternative instances using other config files:
+To run multiple instances using a collection of config files:

-1. Copy your current config file under `etc` folder to a new file also under `etc` folder with `.json` extension, for example to `etc/autobot2.json`.
+1. Create a new config file with `cp etc/tribeca.json etc/Xibeca_party_time.json` (feel free to choose the filename).

     1. Edit the value of `WebClientListenPort` in the new config file to set a new port, so all applications have a unique port to display the UI.